tebjan/VL.Nvidia.NvAPI/README.md

 # VL.Nvidia.NvAPI
 NvAPI functionality for talking to Nvidia GPUs in vvvv gamma.

-For use with vvvv, the visual live-programming environment for .NET: http://visualprogramming.net
+For use with vvvv, the visual live-programming environment for .NET: http://vvvv.org

+For now only nodes for [QuadroSync](https://www.nvidia.com/en-us/design-visualization/solutions/quadro-sync/).
+Other [parts of NvAPI](https://docs.nvidia.com/gameworks/content/gameworkslibrary/coresdk/nvapi/topics.html) might follow later, let me know what you are interested in.

 ## Getting started
 - Install as [described here](https://thegraybook.vvvv.org/reference/hde/managing-nugets.html) via commandline: